WPSwitzerland/plugin-builder/README.md

 ### On Mac OS
 If you're going to use this bash script on Mac OS, you'll first need to replace the default version of ``sed`` with [the GNU version](https://www.gnu.org/software/sed/), so that all of the necessary regular expression functionality works.
 You can use [Homebrew](https://brew.sh/) to do this.
+When installing, Homebrew instructs on how to adapt the ``PATH``, if one wants to use sed without the g prefix. (``--with-default-names`` is no longer supported.)

 ```
-brew install gnu-sed --with-default-names
+brew install gnu-sed
 ```

 ### Global access